syself/cluster-api-provider-hetzner/docs/topics/quickstart.md

 For more information about this step, please see [here](./preparation.md)

 ## Generate your cluster.yaml
-> Please note that ready-to-use Kubernetes configurations, production-ready node images, kubeadm configuration, cluster add-ons like CNI and similar services need to be separately prepared or acquired to ensure a comprehensive and secure Kubernetes deployment.
+> Please note that ready-to-use Kubernetes configurations, production-ready node images, kubeadm configuration, cluster add-ons like CNI, and similar services need to be separately prepared or acquired to ensure a comprehensive and secure Kubernetes deployment.
 This is where **Syself Autopilot** comes into play, taking on these challenges to offer you a seamless, worry-free Kubernetes experience.
 Feel free to contact us via e-mail: info@syself.com.

 The clusterctl generate cluster command returns a YAML template for creating a workload cluster.
 It generates a YAML file named `my-cluster.yaml` with a predefined list of Cluster API objects (`Cluster`, `Machines`, `MachineDeployments`, etc.) to be deployed in the current namespace.
 With the `--target-namespace` flag, you can specify a different target namespace.